KRY

 Dot tested ~20 hypotheses and surfaced the three with the highest impact.
 Only the signal, not the noise.

-Dot highlighted unusually strong growth in gynecology consultations.
-While not directly actionable, it raised important questions: what drove this growth?
-Partnerships, influencer marketing, app positioning?
-Understanding what worked could be replicated across specialties.
+Dot highlighted unusually strong growth in one specialty.
+While not directly actionable, it raised important questions: what was driving it, and could the pattern be replicated across other specialties?

-Patients aged 40+ were converting at a rate 7 percentage points lower (~10% relative) than younger patients at one specific step: viewing the symptom list.
+A specific patient segment was converting at a significantly lower rate than others at one particular funnel step.
 They arrived at the booking flow but didn't find what they needed.

 The tip of the iceberg: patients who selected "other" despite not finding their symptom.
 The hidden part: all the patients who simply dropped off without clicking anything.